How to Thicken a Thin Lawn

 Grass seed typically germinates in 7-21 days depending on the variety and conditions.
 You’ll see the lawn starting to fill in within 4-6 weeks.

 However, a properly thick lawn takes a full growing season to develop.
 The new plants need time to tiller (produce multiple shoots from each plant) and spread.
-Be patient – by the following spring, you should have a noticeably denser lawn.
+Be patient.
+By the following spring, you should have a noticeably denser lawn.

 Maintaining Thickness Long-Term